garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-05-08-contact-page-serverless-function.md

 }
 ```

-I'm composing the full message text using fmt.Sprintf, which prints the resulting string to the text variable.
-Again, go makes it super easy to compose strings together with `%v` verb. `%v` will output the string value of a variable provided after the string in the comma separated list of arguments.
+The full message text can be composed using `fmt.Sprintf()`, which returns the resulting string.
+Go makes it convenient to compose strings together with the `%v` verb. `%v` will output the string value of a variable provided after the string in the comma separated list of arguments.

 ## Sending the Telegram Message

 This part is made easy thanks to the "Go Telegram Bot API" found here: https://github.com/go-telegram-bot-api/telegram-bot-api.
-Simply setup a new bot using the telegram apiKey `bot, err := tgbotapi.NewBotAPI(apiKey)`, then send a message to the desired chat by composing the message `msg := tgbotapi.NewMessage(chatID, text)` and sending it off with `bot.Send(msg)`.
+Simply setup a new bot using the telegram API key `bot, err := tgbotapi.NewBotAPI(apiKey)`, then send a message to the desired chat by composing the message `msg := tgbotapi.NewMessage(chatID, text)` and sending it off with `bot.Send(msg)`.

 ```go
 func sendTelegramMsg(text string) {